kaifishr/kaifishr.github.io/_posts/2020-12-12-adaptive-learning-rate-method.md

     return (1.5 - x + x*y)**2 + (2.25 - x + x*y**2)**2 + (2.625 - x + x*y**3)**2
 ```

+Next, the partial derivatives with respect to $x$ and $y$ are implemented.
+Here I use a simple implementation of the difference quotient (see [here][numerical_differentiation] for more stable versions of the difference quotient) in order to be able to also use other test functions.

 ```python
 def dfdx(x, y, h=1e-9):
     return 0.5 * (f(x+h, y) - f(x-h, y)) / h